Malo (saint)

-Saint Malo ([sɛ̃.ma.lo]; also known as Maclou, Maloù or Mac'h Low, or in Latin as Maclovius or Machutus, c.
+Saint Malo ([sɛ̃.ma.lo]; also known as Maclou, Maloù, or in Latin as Maclovius or Machutus, c.
 27 March 520 – 15 November 621) was a Welsh mid-sixth century founder of Saint-Malo, a commune in Brittany, France.
 He was one of the seven founding saints of Brittany.

 Life

 Malo's name may derive from the Old Breton machlou, a compound of mach "warrant, hostage" and lou (or loh) "brilliant, bright, beautiful".
-Details of Malo's career have been preserved in three medieval 'Lives' that seem to include incidents associated with multiple people bearing a similar name.

 Malo was probably born in Llancarfan (Wales) in approximately 520.
 He was the son of Dervel, sister of Amwn Ddu, and therefore cousin to St. Samson.
-He was placed in the abbot's care at a tender age, and grew up at the abbey, where he was ordained priest and assigned the office of preacher.
+He was placed in the abbot's care at a young age, and grew up at the abbey, where he was ordained priest and assigned the office of preacher.

 Voyages with Brendan

-As a monk at Llancarfan Abbey in Wales, Malo was known for his participation in the voyage of Saint Brendan the Navigator.
+As a monk at Llancarfan Abbey in Wales, Malo was known for his participation in the voyage of Brendan the Navigator.
 Malo became Brendan's favourite disciple.

-According to the Voyage of Saint Brendan the Abbot, Brendan and Malo left Llancarfan Abbey with several companions and discovered the "Island of the Blest".
-He then went to sea on a second voyage and visited the Island of Cézembre, remaining there for some time.
-During their travels, they encountered Maclovius, a dead giant whom Brendan temporarily revived with his holiness.
-Brendan baptised him before the giant returned to his grave.
-It is thought that Brendan, on the occasion of his second voyage, evangelised the Orkney Islands and the northern isles of Scotland.
+A number of legendary tales of the adventures of Brendan and Malo survive.
+According to the Voyage of Saint Brendan the Abbot, they and their companions discovered the "Island of the Blest".
+Another story tells of an encounter with Maclovius, a dead giant whom Brendan temporarily revives and baptizes.

+On a second voyage, Brendan and Malo are said to have visited and evangelized locations including Cézembre, the Orkney Islands, and the northern isles of Scotland.